How to Use This Calculator

 Enter any broker fees or commissions you would incur when exercising your options.

-The calculator will display your net profit, intrinsic value per option, total cost to exercise, and break-even price.
+The calculator displays net profit, intrinsic value per option, total intrinsic value, total cost to exercise, ROI, and break-even price.
+The Option Exercise Insights panel shows price upside, commission per option, and an exercise decision recommendation.

 Example Calculation